Porges/ways-to-play/src/articles/cards/china/china.md

 ---
-title: Chinese Cards
+title: Chinese Playing Cards
 date created: 2024-12-18
-date modified: 2025-02-17
+date modified: 2025-07-03
-aliases: [Chinese Cards]
+aliases: [Chinese Playing Cards]
-linter-yaml-title-alias: Chinese Cards
+linter-yaml-title-alias: Chinese Playing Cards
 ---
-# Chinese Cards
+# Chinese Playing Cards

 As the probable country of origin of playing cards, China has a long history of card-playing and many different varieties.